Student Service & Partner Organizations

 Folks at Home is a program that serves seniors in the community by providing services that helps enable them to remain at home while continuing to live a comfortable lifestyle.
 Services range from helping with chores, building handicap ramps, and providing transportation to clients.

-Dedicated to girls and only girls, the Girl Scouts builds character and the skills needed for success.
-It was founded in 1912 by Juliette Gordon Low in Savannah, Georgia, it now has 3.6 million members in the United States and 90 other countries.
-University students can volunteer with the Sewanee branch, who works closely with girls in the local area.
+Dedicated to girls and only girls, the Girl Scouts build character and the skills needed for success.
+Founded in 1912 by Juliette Gordon Low in Savannah, Georgia, it now has 3.6 million members in the United States and 90 other countries.
+University students can volunteer with the Sewanee branch, who works closely with Girl Scout troops in the local area.

 Grundy County Food Bank (GCFB)

 The GCFB provides food monthly to those in need in Grundy County.
-Eligibility is determined yearly using official documentation such as monthly ss, food stamp eligible, income verification.
-The GCFB gets food donated from local area grocery stores as well as a bigger Food Bank in Chattanooga.
+Eligibility is determined yearly using official documentation such as monthly social security, food stamp eligibility, and income verification.
+Local area grocery stores as well as a bigger food bank in Chattanooga donate food to the GCFB.

 Heifer International is dedicated to ending world hunger by emphasizing community involvement and reinforcing the values of all people to be self-dependent.
 Heifer works in both domestic and international locations where poverty has led to hunger issues.
 They do this largely through personal donations, that allows individuals to "pass on the gift".
 Each year the Sewanee community collects monetary donations in the amount of $5,000 (or more) and is able to donate an "ark-full" of animals to Heifer.